What is Network Access Control (NAC)?December 16, 2021 | By Comodo

 Network access control (NAC) refers to a method that helps in boosting the safety of a patented network by limiting the availability of network resources to endpoint protection devices that follow a defined security policy.

-A conventional network access server (NAS) is one that can carry out functions like authentication and authorization for potential users by confirming logon information.
+Network Access Server: A conventional network access server (NAS) can carry out functions like authentication and authorization for potential users by confirming logon information.
 NAC additionally restricts the info which will be accessed by individual users and implements anti-threat applications like antivirus computer code, firewalls, and spyware detection programs.
 NAC regulates and prohibits the items individual subscribers can do once they get connected.
 NAC products are introduced by a variety of leading networking and IT vendors.

 Network access control is perfect for agencies and corporations where it is possible to rigidly control the user environment.
 A few administrators have indeed stated their doubt about the usefulness of NAC deployment in networks with huge numbers of diverse devices and users, the nature of which change on a constant basis.
 An example here refers to a network for a large university with numerous access points, multiple departments, and thousands of users with different objectives and backgrounds.